Puducherry CM tests negative for COVID-19, advised to remain in isolation for at least a week

 Puducherry Chief Minister V Narayanasamy and the staff at his residence on Monday tested negative for COVID-19.
 However, the Chief Minister has been advised seven days home quarantine, Director of Health and Family Welfare S Mohan Kumar said here.

-The chief minister and staff at his residence had undergone the examination for COVID-19 on Sunday after one of the staff had tested positive a few days ago.
-Narayanasamy and all the 52 staff tested negative coronavirus, Kumar added.
+Narayanasamy and staff at his residence underwent examination for COVID-19 on Sunday after one of the staff had tested positive a few days ago.
+The chief minister and all the 52 staff tested negative coronavirus, Kumar added.

+Narayanasamy said he had been advised by the health authorities to remain in home quarantine for nearly a week as one of the staff in his office had tested positive for the infection.
+"I am working from home as I have to remain indoors for nearly a week," he told reporters today.

 - READ MORE ON: